lhervier/oauth2-dom-auth-server/README.md

 ### Check the ACL

 Users with the [AppManager] role will be allowed to register/edit/remove oauth2 client applications.
-Users with this role MUST also be able to add users in the Domino Directory.
-Yes, we will generate users on the fly !
+Users with this role MUST also be able to add users in the Domino Directory (we will generate users on the fly)

 Users with the [AuthCodeManager] role will be able to access all the generated authorization code documents.
-They are sensible data, protected with a reader field.
+These are sensible data, protected with a reader field.
 Nobody should have this role.
 It is present for development puropose, and can be replaced by the "Full access Administrator" option of Domino Administrator.

 Every other users that should be able to log into one of the OAUTH2 client application should have reader access.
-So, by default, in the ACL :
+So, by default, the ACL is :

-- Default is "reader"
+- Default "reader", but you can set "Default" as "no access", and add "reader" access only to users allowed to log in via OAuth2.
-- Anonymous is "no access"
+- Anonymous "no access": Not a good idea to change this value...

 ## Configure the oauth2 server environment